isomiki/website/app/posts/004-how-to-create-rails-hotwire-website.md

-## How to create a Ruby on Rails website using Hotwire
+## How to create a Rails + Hotwire website using Hotwire

 This guide is written for Unix systems.
 If you're using Windows, [get help](https://988lifeline.org/)